alexander-hamme/Tadpole-Tracker/README.md

 - the thesis paper I wrote for this project is available [here](/paper/senior_thesis.pdf).

-- right now I'm also working on translating it to C++ to run speed benchmarks against the Java code.
+- I'm also working on translating it to C++ to run speed benchmarks against the Java code.
 That code is in [this repository](https://github.com/alexander-hamme/Tadpole-Tracker-Cpp).

 - I may eventually translate the code to Python too, to create wider access for fellow hackers and biology researchers to use for their own projects / research in the future.
 However, the Python code is much slower than Java.
 Even with a good GPU it is barely fast enough for real-time tracking (on a GTX 1070 GPU the Yolo network inference runs at 19 fps).
 My original Python code is functional but requires more work before I can make it available.
 Some of it is [in this repository](https://github.com/alexander-hamme/Tadpole-Tracker-Python).